rkimelman/GeorgiaTechProject3-WashUResearch/README.md

 - "MeditationRetreatData" is a presentation that I made showing the results from EEG data I analyzed using Brain Vision Analyzer.

-- "Poster Presentation Slides" are slides from my poster presentation at the 2021 WashU Undergraduate Research Symposium (will take place between September 27 and October 1).
+- "Poster Presentation Slides" are slides for my poster presentation at the 2021 WashU Undergraduate Research Symposium (will take place between September 27 and October 1).

   -> Link to oral presentation: https://youtu.be/O-t1qWxY2N8